What is AEO? Answer Engine Optimization Explained (2026)

 Build trust signals AI systems can verify

-Answer systems favor content that can be attributed and cross-checked.
-That means visible author names, expert reviewers where appropriate, last-updated dates, primary-source references, stable entity naming, and claims that are specific enough to verify.
-These are all practical expressions of E-E-A-T, even when the engine never labels them that way.
+Trust signals are where effective AEO starts to resemble classic search quality work.
+Answer systems favor content that can be attributed and cross-checked: visible author names, last-updated dates, primary-source references, stable entity naming, and claims specific enough to verify.
+These are practical expressions of E-E-A-T, even when the engine never labels them that way.

+So trust is both on-page (authorship, sourcing, clarity) and off-page (mentions, links, reviews, third-party validation).
 AEO rewards content that is easy to verify, not just easy to read.

 How to measure and track answer engine optimization success